 Keep the photos that are clear and in good condition.
 Keep those that are commemorate events, vacations, and holidays you want to remember.

-As you come across them, give away some photos to friends and family members.
+As you come across them, email or give away photos to friends and family members.

 Avoid sentimentality.
 Quality is far more important than quantity in most instances.